See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 Elaprase is a formulation of an enzyme called iduronate-2-sulfate which is missing or deficient in people with Hunter syndrome.
 Elaprase works by breaking down glycosaminoglycans (GAGs) that accumulate in people with Hunter syndrome.

-Elaprase Infusion Dosage and Administration
+Elaprase Infusion Dosage & Administration

 Patients receive idursulfase intravenously.
 Treatment time for an Elaprase infusion at a medical clinic like IVX Health usually lasts for around three hours.